bablokb/pcb-pico-datalogger/docs/hw_architecture.md

 Drawbacks of the chip are its smaller size and the need for special software to download the data.
 The size of the smallest chip is 128MB which is sufficient for the purpose of data-logging.
-The readout is support by the [administration mode](./admin_mode.md).
+The readout is supported by the [administration mode](./admin_mode.md).